 The Stuttgart academy is famed for churning out international-quality players, with Joshua Kimmich, Serge Gnabry, Timo Werner, Mario Gomez and Sami Khedira just to name a few, but what about little Spvgg Rommelshausen?

-Dajaku could still represent Germany or Albania at senior international level and follow in the footsteps of David Yelldell.
+Dajaku could still represent Germany or Kosovo at senior international level and follow in the footsteps of David Yelldell.
 The former goalkeeper also came through at Rommelshausen before moves to Blackburn Rovers and Brighton & Hove Albion in England, Stuttgarter Kickers, Duisburg and then Bayer Leverkusen in the Bundesliga, earning himself a cap for the USA.

 What they're saying